fsprojects/Paket/docs/content/paket-update.md

   `--force`: Forces the download and reinstallation of all packages.

-  `--hard`: Replaces the package references from the project files even if they are not installed by Paket.
+`--hard`: Replaces package references within project files even if they are not yet adhering to to Paket's conventions (and hence considered manually managed).
 See [convert from NuGet](convert-from-nuget.html).

   `--dependencies-file`: Use the specified file instead of [`paket.dependencies`](dependencies-file.html).